 - 1. The MBE and WBE Contract Specific Goals established at the time of contract bid shall also apply to any modifications to the Contract after award.
-That is, any additional work and/or money added to the Contract must also adhere to these Special Conditions requiring Contractor to (sub)contract with MBEs and WBEs to meet the Contract Specific Goals. a.
-Contractor must assist the Construction Manager or user Department in preparing its "proposed contract modification" by evaluating the subject matter of the modification and determining whether there are opportunities for MBE or WBE participation and at what rates. b.
-Contractor must produce a statement listing the MBEs/WBEs that will be utilized on any contract modification.
+That is, any additional work and/or money added to the Contract must also adhere to these Special Conditions requiring Contractor to (sub)contract with MBEs and WBEs to meet the Contract Specific Goals: - a.
+The sub-contractor and/or Contractor must assist the Manager or user Department or project manager in preparing its "proposed contract modification" by evaluating the subject matter of the modification and determining whether there are opportunities for MBE or WBE participation and at what rates. - b.
+The contractor must produce a statement listing the MBEs/WBEs that will be utilized on any contract modification.
 The statement must include the percentage of utilization of the firms.
 If no MBE/WBE participation is available, an explanation of good faith efforts to obtain participation must be included. - 2.
 The Chief Procurement Officer or CPO designee shall review each proposed contract modification and amendment that by itself or aggregated with previous modification/amendment requests, increases the contract value by ten percent (10%) of the initial award, or \$50,000, whichever is less, for opportunities to increase the participation of MBEs or WBEs already involved in the Contract.